 Note: Throughout your training TAC is available via email, toll free telephone number and live chat with our representatives/instructors/coaches if you have any questions concerning your books, online training/testing.

 STEP 2.
-GO TO TRAVEL PLANNERS INTERNATIONAL'S SECURE WEBSITE AND REGISTER TO START YOUR TRAVEL AGENCY.
+CONTACT YOUR PREFERED HOST TRAVEL AGENCY TO START YOUR TRAVEL AGENCY.

 Let's Get Started ENROLL NOW